The Slow Pace of Change in Big Law

 - Increased buy-in for future investment

-Naturally, AI emerged as one of the most energized topics of the session, prompting in-depth conversation around four key topics:
+Naturally, AI emerged as one of the most energized topics of the session, prompting in-depth discussion around four key areas:

 - Use-Case Identification & Collaborative Governance